Schwinger-Dyson equation on the complex plane -- A four-fermion interaction model at finite temperature --: Introduction

+Considering these situations, it seems meaningful to investigate the analytical properties for the propagator of the fermions in the non-perturbative region using various methods.
+From another point of view as a more general problem setting for the SDE, it seems interesting to set up a problem of what kind of solutions can be obtained by the SDE for various models with complex structures in the strongly coupled region.
+This may give some hints or new insights when considering the above problem and other applications.
+Another interesting issue is the behavior of the propagator near phase transition points at finite temperature.
+In these studies, the properties of the spectral functions were mainly investigated [36-39].

+In our previous paper [40], we used the SDE defined on the complex energy plane to investigate the positions of the poles of the effective propagator at zero temperature.
+Our method differs slightly from other methods by defining the SDE as having complex mass and complex energy from the beginning without assuming a spectral representation, and the self-energy of the fermion is integrated with arbitrary integral paths on the complex energy plane.
+Then, we solved for the real and imaginary parts of the SDE simultaneously.

-In our previous paper [8], we used the SDE defined on the complex energy plane to investigate the positions of the poles of the effective propagator at zero temperature.
-In the contact four-fermion interaction model in the $(1+1)$ space-time dimensions, it was found that the poles of the effective propagator lie on the real axis of the complex energy plane, even though the effective mass has an imaginary part.
+We explained our formulation and analysis method using two simple examples.
+First, in order to illustrate our method, we examined the SDE for a contact four-fermion interaction model in the $(1+1)$ space-time dimensions, such as Gross-Neveu (GN) model for chiral fermions at large flavor limit [41.42] with the effective mass which does not depend on the energy and momentum.
+We found that the poles of the effective propagator lie on the real axis of the complex energy plane, even though the effective mass has an imaginary part.

+We also found that the effective mass obtained by the SDE depends on the respective signs of the initial input values in the iterative method.
+From our calculations, the SDE may lead to multiple solutions depending on the initial input values.
+Moreover, for the integral path including the real axis (Minkowski momentum integration), the solutions obtained by the iterative method oscillate between solutions obtained by the integral path including the imaginary axis (Euclidean momentum integration).
+On the other hand, the energy does not depend on these two integral paths.

+As a second example, we investigated the strongly coupled QED with the instantaneous exchange approximation [43,44].
+In this model, the mass function depends on the spatial momentum.
+We found that the imaginary part of the energy is positive valued over the defined momentum range when the real part of the energy has positive value.
+As discussed in the previous paper, the effective propagator behaves anomalously in non-perturbative region.

+It may be interesting to investigate how the properties obtained at zero temperature in the previous studies change at finite temperature.
+For analyzes at a finite temperature, it is more appropriate to use a complex energy rather than the complex square of the momentum.
+Before applying our method to gauge theories, we examine a simple model used in the previous work.

-In this paper, we extend the SDE on the complex energy plane, which was treated in our previous research, to finite temperature.
-In our method, the mass and energy of the SDE are extended to the complex values, and the propagator in the integrand of the self-energy is integrated over the complex energy plane.
-Then we examine the properties of the solutions obtained by the SDE.
+In this paper, we extend the SDE on the complex energy plane to finite temperature.
+In our method, the mass and energy of the SDE are extended to the complex values, and the propagator in the integrand of the self-energy is integrated over the complex energy plane as used in the previous paper.
+We explain our formulation and analysis method using a simple model with four-fermion interactions in the $(1+1)$ space-time dimensions.